Santa Fe College Teaching Zoo: Animals

 The zoo also participates in several AZA Species Survival Plan (SSP) programs, for white-handed gibbons and Matschie's tree-kangaroo as well as for the Asian small-clawed otter, red ruffed lemur, Guam rail, Perdido Key beach mouse and ocelot.

-The SF Zoo Animal Technology Program
+Zoo Animal Technology Program

 Students spend 5 semesters learning about animal husbandry, breeding, nutrition, medical care, physiology, taxonomic relationships, conservation, enclosure construction, proper zoo sanitation, and other topics through classwork and actual work as keepers in the zoo.

-Students of the SF Zoo Animal Technology Program are known as Zooies.
+Students of the Zoo Animal Technology Program are known as Zooies and there is a student chapter of the American Association of Zoo Keepers.
+The Zoo Animal Technology Program degree has over 200 students enrolled in the program.
+The two year degree program is to have a four year degree program starting in 2023.

 Events

 The zoo is a popular destination for both local residents and tourists.
 The zoo hosts several events open to the public throughout the year, including Party for the Planet (celebrating Earth Day) and "Boo at the Zoo" (BATZ) Halloween festival.